bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Cloudy
+- Rain
-- 90% humidity
+- 88% humidity
-- 9 mph wind
+- 11 mph wind
 - 100% cloud cover
 - 31 AQI O3 🟩
-- 64 AQI PM2.5 🟨
+- 62 AQI PM2.5 🟨
-- 0.8 inches of rain in the past 24 hours
+- 0.77 inches of rain in the past 24 hours
-- 1.17 inches of rain expected in the next 72 hours
+- 1.2 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>